petedavisdev/petedavis.dev/_notes/stackedit.md

 # Note taking with StackEdit
 I recently heard Wes Boss keeps his notes in markdown (.md) files and decided to see if I could find an efficient way to do that myself.

-My first thought was to do so directly on GitHub, but I soon found that this had limitations.
+My first thought was to do so directly on GitHub and keep notes in different repos alongside projects they related to.

-I wanted to keep notes in different repos alongside projects they related to - navigating around to the different places I kept notes, into the correct branch, finding the note getting into edit mode, manually making commits - way to much effort to
+- navigating around to the different places I kept notes, into the correct branch, finding the note getting into edit mode, manually making commits.

 ## Benefits